 Spiers Memorial Award 2017 Winner

-Awarded for the discovery of the surface-enhanced Raman spectroscopy and his pioneering contributions to single molecule, tip-enhanced, and ultrafast Raman spectroscopy that have profoundly influenced physical chemistry
+Awarded for his pioneering contributions to surface-enhanced Raman scattering, single molecule, tip-enhanced, and ultrafast Raman spectroscopy that have profoundly influenced physical chemistry

 About the Winner

 Professor Van Duyne discovered surface-enhanced Raman spectroscopy (SERS), invented nanosphere lithography (NSL), and developed ultrasensitive nanosensors based on localized surface plasmon resonance (LSPR) spectroscopy.
 His research interests include SERS, LSPR spectroscopy, plasmonics, nanoscale biosensors, atomic layer deposition (ALD), ultrahigh vacuum tip-enhanced Raman spectroscopy (UHV-TERS), electrochemical tip-enhanced Raman spectroscopy (EC-TERS) and surface-enhanced femtosecond stimulated Raman spectroscopy (SE-FSRS).